-What you must pay when Services that are covered for you you get these services Physician/Practitioner services, including doctor's office visits Covered services include: You pay 20% of the total cost for each Medicare-Medically-necessary medical care or surgery services covered primary care furnished in a physician's office, certified ambulatory physician or specialist visit. surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Referral and prior Basic hearing and balance exams performed by your authorization required for specialist, if your doctor orders it to see if you need specialist visit. medical treatment Certain telehealth services, including PCP and Specialist Consultation Services • You have the option of getting these services through an in-person visit or by telehealth.
+What you must pay when Services that are covered for you you get these services Physician/Practitioner services, including doctor's office visits Covered services include: You pay 20% of the total cost for each Medicare-Medically-necessary medical care or surgery services covered primary care furnished in a physician's office, certified ambulatory physician or specialist visit. surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Referral and prior Basic hearing and balance exams performed by your authorization required for specialist, if your doctor orders it to see if you need specialist visit. medical treatment Certain telehealth services, including PCP and Specialist Consultation Services You have the option of getting these services through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-These services may be provided by phone or video • Specialist consultation services are part of the plan's direct referral process • Contact Teladoc at 1-800-TELADOC (835-2362) to get telehealth services Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat • symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to 0 your first telehealth visit • You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain 0 circumstances
+These services may be provided by phone or video o Specialist consultation services are part of the plan's direct referral process o Contact Teladoc at 1-800-TELADOC (835-2362) to get telehealth services Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit receiving these telehealth services circumstances